 Although it’s fairly clear that Kim is still alive, it’s not exactly clear how alive.
 I maintain my analysis that he underwent surgery earlier this year and that the surgery did not go well.
 (It would be helpful to know if the surgical team are still alive – one difference between the state medical systems of the UK and North Korea is that unsuccessful surgeons in Britain tend to be sued rather than liquidated, although as we have seen in the Coronavirus outbreak the NHS is not above liquidating patients.)

 Kim’s sister, Kim Yo-jong, appears to be in charge.
-It doesn’t look as though power is yo-yoing between Kim and Yo.
-My tentative conclusion is that Kim is alive but seriously unwell, that executive power has been transferred to Yo and that they are working on a way to formalise the succession which does not involved Kim standing in a field whilst mortars are zeroed in. (‘Getting a rocket’ has a different meaning in the disciplinary context in North Korea than it does in the UK.)
+It doesn’t look as though power is yo-yo-ing between Kim and Yo.
+My tentative conclusion is that Kim is alive but seriously unwell, that executive power has been transferred to Yo, and that they are working on a way to formalize the succession which does not involve Kim standing in a field whilst mortars are zeroed in. (‘Getting a rocket’ has a different meaning in the disciplinary context in North Korea than it does in the UK.)
 Watch this space!

 Kerry Cassidy Show

 If you’d like to follow my recent appearance on the Kerry Cassidy Show the link is: https://projectcamelotportal.com/2020/07/10/michael-shrimpton-barrister-spy-hunter

 This Week’s Movie Review: Cross Channel (1955, dir.
 R. G. Springsteen)

 This fine old movie has been given an airing in England on Talking Pictures, a satellite TV channel devoted to golden oldies.
 Made by Republic Pictures, it stars Wayne Morris as Tex Parker, the skipper of a small motor boat caught up in smuggling.